-Intellias is pleased to announce our first software engineering scholarship program.
+Intellias is pleased to announce that we are continuing our software engineering scholarship program for 2019-2020 years.
 Our goal is to provide an educational grant for high school seniors, college students, and graduate students from the USA, who are passionate about software engineering.

 Scholarship amount: $1000